SGA Constitution

 D. The Secretary shall:

 a.
-Record all minutes of SGA and Executive meetings.
+Record all minutes for SGA Meetings.

 E. The Treasurer shall: